-Since the computer-based exam format has gone live for the CFA exams, the pass rate has taken a plunge.
+Since COVID, the CFA pass rate has taken a plunge.
 Our CFA minimum passing score (MPS) estimates have also indicated an uptick in the MPS.
 Naturally, candidates are not sure what to make of the changes.

 Mainly, why is the CFA pass rate so low now?
 Is the exam actually harder or easier?
 Should candidates be studying harder?

 Read on to find out what CFA Institute has said about the CFA low pass rate, and our advice on how best to prepare for your CFA exams!

 CFA Institute explains why is the CFA pass rate so low – deferred candidates aren’t performing well

 CFA Institute has released a video attempting to explain the reason behind the low pass rates, featuring Chris Wiese, Senior Head of CFA Exam Development.

 Chris’ first big point is something we’ve always reiterated to our readers: CFA Institute does not use a forced, relative curve, where a certain proportion of candidates pass the exam each year.
 Instead, they use a fixed bar, where a consistent level of competency will pass.

 We have explained this before.
 Over and over again, so if you’re a 300Hours regular reader, hopefully this isn’t new to you.
 If a candidate does badly, they are not making the odds of passing better for everyone else.
 Everyone is judged independently.

 Their second point is a new revelation – according to CFA Institute’s analysis deferred candidates (due to the pandemic) are consistently underperforming.
 Chris doesn’t speculate why, but I’m assuming the stress of the pandemic has something to do with it.